London summer is a coming. Glorious days (maybe three if we’re lucky this year) of afternoon picnics and general tomfoolery lie ahead.

 Combine this with the fact that wine of the pale pink variety tastes pretty much like a refreshing juice and is dangerously drinkable and you’ve got a disaster waiting to happen.

-Hey guys what happens when you take three girls, five bottles of pink wine and a handful of shit sausage rolls from M&S?
+Hey guys, quick question for ya: what happens when you take three girls, five bottles of pink wine and a handful of shit sausage rolls from M&S?

 Five cracking hangovers, four (thousand) drunk texts sent, three avoidable injuries, two passed out idiots and a sobbing girl in a kebab shop.
 (To the tune of 12 days of Christmas).